macOS desktop · Web app · Markdown · Export anytime

 Two places.
 Same notes.

-A native macOS app for the way your day starts, a web app for the way it ends.
-Your notes sync between the two.
+A native desktop app for the way your day starts, a web app for the way it ends.
+Realtime sync between the two.

-LiveSigned DMG, global hotkey, menu-bar capture, offline-first. macOS 13+, signed & notarized.
+LiveSigned Electron build, global hotkey, menu-bar capture, offline-first. macOS 13+ or Windows 10+, signed.

 LiveSign in with Google, get a 14-day free trial, and start capturing notes instantly.
 Same notes, same shortcuts, no install.